ringo/ringojs.org/site/get_started.md

 ## Packages for Ringo

-To install additional Ringo packages you can either use the bare bones `ringo-admin install` command or the more advanced [rp](https://github.com/grob/rp) Ringo package manager.
+To install additional Ringo packages you can either use the `ringo-admin install` command.
 See the help page on [packages](/documentation/packages) for more details.

-## Community help

-If you don't find what you are looking for please tell us on the [mailing list](https://groups.google.com/group/ringojs) or [@ringojs on Twitter](https://twitter.com/ringojs).